sindreij/willow/README.md

 ## Backstory

 I really like Elm.
 It is a delightful language with an amazing ecosystem.
 It has an interesting architecture called TEA, The Elm Architecture.
-Its how you use Elm to create an app.
 TEA and Elm are not separable, you can't have one thing without the other.
 And that makes it a pleasure to use.
 TEA has also been an inspiration for how Redux is used to handle state in the React ecosystem.

 Another language I like is Rust.
 On the paper it's a completely different beast than Elm, but